 Start working on the reports early

-Don’t wait until the last minute to start your daycare progress reports.
+Do not wait until the last minute to start your daycare progress reports.
 Make sure you give yourself the time to accurately review each child’s development.
+Since using specific examples is key to helping families understand your evaluation, it may take time to sift through weeks or months of daily records.

 Use technology